 Some of my favorite uses for caramelized onions include caramelized onion dip or caramelized onion pizza (with brie… and balsamic reduction so good right?!)!
 I find the sweetness from the onions pairs perfectly with a salty or meaty dish!
 They really take any dish from ordinary to extraordinary!

 How to Caramelize Onions

-When you make caramelized onions, they release their sugars which then caramelize, creating a sweet yet savory addition to many dishes such as burgers, steaks, or even soups!
+When you make caramelized onions, they release their sugars which then caramelize, creating a sweet yet savory addition to many dishes such as burgers, steaks, or even your favorite soup recipes!

-The real key to amazing caramelized onions is low and slow… like I mean really slow.
-Just add some heat, some butter, and some time!
+The real key to amazing caramelized onions is low and slow.
+Just add some heat, some butter, and lots of time!

 How Long do Caramelized Onions Take?

 If you cook them in the crock pot, they’ll take about 8 hours.
 Literally just add the ingredients and walk away!
 If you cook them on the stove top they cook much quicker but require attention and stirring.

 So many recipes out there claim that you can create perfect caramelized onions in just a few minutes on a stovetop.
 I wish this was true, but good things take time and these onions are included!

 Onions are full of sugars so cooking them at a high temp can cause them to burn.
 I have had the most success with cooking them about 40 -50 minutes.
 The slower you cook them down, the more uniform the caramelization process is.
 Set your burner to low and take your time.

 How do you Caramelize Onions Quickly?